-David and his men left Gath and went east to hide in a cave on a hill near the town of Adullam.
+1 David and his men left Gath and went east to hide in a cave on a hill near the town of Adullam.
 Soon his older brothers and all his other relatives came and stayed with him there.
 2 Then other men came there.
 Some were men who had caused trouble, some were men who owed money, and some were men who were unhappy for any reason.
 They continued to come until there were four hundred men there, and David was their leader.

 3 Later they left there and went east to the city of Mizpah in the land of Moab.
-There David asked the king of Moab, "Please alme."
-10 So Ahimelech gave it to him, and low my father and mother to live here David left there.
-He and his men and went with you until I know what God is going to do for me."
+There David asked the king of Moab, "Please alto do for me."
 4 The king gave him permis- bread and a sword.
 You requested God to sion, so David's parents stayed with the tell David what he should do.
 David has king of Moab all the time that David and rebelled against me, and right now he is the men who were with him were hiding in that area.

-- 5 One day the prophet Gad told David, "Leave your hideout here and return to Judah."
-So David and his men went to the Hereth Forest in Iudah. - 6 One day, someone told Saul that David and his men had arrived in Judah. that day, Saul was sitting underneath the tamarisk tree on a hill near the town of Gibeah.
-He was holding his spear and was surrounded by his army officers. shouted to them, "You men of the tribe of Benjamin, listen to me!
+5 One day the prophet Gad told David, "Leave your hideout here and return to Judah."
+So David and his men went to the Hereth Forest in Iudah.

+6 One day, someone told Saul that David and his men had arrived in Judah.
+On that day, Saul was sitting underneath the tamarisk tree on a hill near the town of Gibeah.
+He was holding his spear and was surrounded by his army officers.
+7 He shouted to them, "You men of the tribe of Benjamin, listen to me!
 Do you think that the son of Jesse will give all of you fields and vineyards if he becomes your king?
 Will he appoint all of you to become generals and captains in his army?
 8 Is that why you have all conspired against me, as he is doing today?
 Not one of you informed me that my own son had sworn friendship with him!
-Not one of you has had any pity on me or told me that my son has encouraged the son of Jesse to revolt against me, to hide out from me!" - 9 Doeg, a man from the Edom people group, was standing there with Saul's officers.
+Not one of you has had any pity on me or told me that my son has encouraged the son of Jesse to revolt against me, to hide out from me!"

+9 Doeg, a man from the Edom people group, was standing there with Saul's officers.
 He said to Saul, "When I was at Nob, I saw that son of Jesse talking to Ahimelech the priest.
 10 Ahimelech asked Yahweh what David should do.
-Then Ahimelech gave to David some food and the sword of Goliath, that Philistine giant." - 11 Then Saul summoned Ahimelech and all Ahimelech's relatives who were priests at Nob.
+Then Ahimelech gave to David some food and the sword of Goliath, that Philistine giant."

+11 Then Saul summoned Ahimelech and all Ahimelech's relatives who were priests at Nob.
 So they all came to the king.
 12 Saul said to Ahimelech, "You son of Ahitub, listen to me!"